The 2022 budget also introduced legislation to increase regular OAS payments for pensioners 75 and over by 10% on an ongoing basis as of July 2022.

 OAS payments are considered taxable income.
 If your income exceeds the threshold, some or all of your OAS may be "clawed back".
 See our article on the OAS Clawback.

 Since July 1, 2013, the Government allows for the voluntary deferral of the OAS pension, for up to 5 years, to receive a higher, actuarially adjusted, annual pension.
 The OAS pension will be increased by 0.6% for each month that it is deferred past the usual starting age of 65.
 This is 7.2% for each full year that it is deferred.
 If it is deferred for the maximum length of time, to age 70, it will be increased by 36%.
-See Deferring Your Old Age Security Pension (scroll down) on the Government of Canada website.
+This means if you are eligible for the maximum OAS, your monthly payment would be increased by 36% of the maximum monthly amount at the time you turn 70.
+See Applying to delay your first payment (scroll down) on the Government of Canada website.
 This may be a good thing to do if your income will still be in the clawback range past age 65.

 If you are already receiving your OAS pension and decide that you should cancel it in order to defer it, you can request this if you've been receiving it for less than six months.
 See Federal Court decision Pike v.
 Canada (Attorney General) 2019 FC 135 re a person who waited too long to request this.